 additional pressure relief and contour.

 Mattress Care Instructions

-In caring for an organic latex mattress, there are things you must do and things you
+In caring for a latex mattress, there are things you must do and things you mustn't.

 Things to do